Overview

 Student Learning Outcomes

-• study the human past across a diverse range of contexts;
+• comprehend and distinguish between a diverse range of historical contexts;

-• think critically by analyzing a variety of primary and secondary source materials;
+• critically analyze a variety of primary and secondary source materials;

 • communicate your ideas effectively in writing and through oral presentation;

-• understand the construction of historical knowledge and gain exposure to a broad range of approaches used by historians.
+• understand the broad range of interpretive approaches used by historians.

 General Education Requirements